Extinction rate of continuous state branching processes in critical L\'evy environments: Introduction and main results

+Assumption {\bf (H3)} allows us to control the absorption of the process for bad environments (see Lemma \ref{L2preuve}) and in particular, it guarantees that $\psi_0(\lambda)$ satisfies the so-called Grey's condition, i.e.

-is a necessary and sufficient condition for absorption of CSBPs, see for instance \cite{MR0408016}.
-Recently, He et al. \cite{he2016continuous} have shown that this condition is also necessary and sufficient for a CSBP in a L\'evy environment to get absorbed with positive probability (see Theorem 4.1 in \cite{he2016continuous}).
-In our case since the process $\overline{K}$ oscillates and we are assuming Grey's condition \eqref{GreysCond} then absorption occurs a.s. according to Corollary 4.4 in \cite{he2016continuous}.
-In this paper, we make a slightly stronger assumption:
+which is a necessary and sufficient condition for absorption of CSBPs, see for instance \cite{MR0408016}.
+Recently, He et al. \cite{he2016continuous} have shown that this condition is also necessary and sufficient for CSBPs in a L\'evy environment to get absorbed with positive probability (see Theorem 4.1 in \cite{he2016continuous}).
+In our case since the process $\overline{K}$ oscillates and Grey's condition \eqref{GreysCond} is satisfied then absorption occurs a.s. according to Corollary 4.4 in \cite{he2016continuous}.

-Assumption {\bf (H4)} allows us to control the absorption of the process for bad environments (see Lemma \ref{L2preuve}) and in particular, it guarantees that $\psi_0(\lambda)$ satisifies Grey's condition \eqref{GreysCond}. \begin{theorem} Assume that assumptions ${\bf (H1)-(H4)}$ hold.
+\begin{theorem} Assume that assumptions ${\bf (H1)-(H3)}$ hold.
 Then there exists a positive function $c$ such that for any $z>0$,

 where $\ell$ is the slowly varying function introduced in \eqref{infimumspitzer}. \end{theorem} We point out that we only need assmptions ${\bf (H1)}$ and ${\bf (H2)}$ to ensure that the probability of survival of the process $Z$ satisfies